-CIS 204 UNIX Scripting and Utilities\ (3 Hours)
+CIS 204 UNIX Scripting and Utilities (3 Hours)

-Prerequisites: CS 134 or CIS 142.
+Prerequisites : CS 134 or CIS 142.

 This course will cover the concepts and principles related to scripting for the multiuser, multitasking UNIX operating system and its utilities.
 Students will complete projects in UNIX ranging from using simple commands to writing shell scripts automating repetitive tasks.
-3 hrs. lecture/wk.

-CIS 208 Mobile Application Development\ (4 Hours)
+CIS 208 Mobile Application Development (4 Hours)

-Prerequisites: CS 205.
+Prerequisites : CS 205.

 In this course, students will utilize effective design and structured programming techniques to build mobile applications.
 Topics will include designing interfaces for small screens and varied architectures, processing user events, retrieving and storing data, communicating via the Internet, and deploying applications.
-3 hrs. lecture, 2 hrs open lab/wk.

-CIS 240 Advanced Topics in Java\ (4 Hours)
+CIS 240 Advanced Topics in Java (4 Hours)

-Prerequisites: CS 205.
+Prerequisites : CS 205.

 At the completion of this course, the student should be able to create Java applications for implementation on the Internet and the personal computer.
 The student will complete projects using Java's built-in features.
 The course will include generics, input and output streams, serialization, exception handling, multithreading, client-server applications and graphical user interfaces.
-3 hrs. lecture, 2 hrs. open lab/wk.

-CIS 242 Introduction to System Design and Analysis\ (3 Hours)
+CIS 242 Introduction to System Design and Analysis (3 Hours)

-Prerequisites: CIS 138 or CS 200 or CS 201 or CS 205.
+Prerequisites : CS 200 or CS 201 or CS 205.

 Students will study the basic philosophy and techniques of developing and using business information systems.
-The emphasis will be on the human involvement necessary in systems design and implementation.
-The course will address the use of specific technical approaches available in information processing.
-3 hrs. lecture/wk.
+The emphasis will be on the human involvement necessary in systems analysis and design.
+The course will address the use of specific technical approaches available in the systems development life cycle.

-CIS 260 Database Management\ (4 Hours)
+CIS 260 Database Management (4 Hours)

-Prerequisites: CS 200 or CS 201 or CS 205.
+Prerequisites : CS 200 or CS 201 or CS 205.

 At the completion of this course, students should be able to understand the characteristics and objectives of database management systems (DBMS).
 Topics include database environments, data modeling using the entity-relational model, normalization, logical and physical design, the Structured Query Language (SQL), data quality, database administration and related topics.
 Students will use a relational DBMS, employ associated tools and write programs to manipulate tables.
-3 hrs. lecture, 2 hrs. open lab/wk.

-CIS 264 Application Development and Programming\ (4 Hours)
+CIS 264 Application Development and Programming (4 Hours)

-Prerequisites: CIS 242 and CIS 260 and CIS 235 or CIS 240 or CIS 244 or CS 236 or CS 255.
+Prerequisites : CIS 242 and CIS 260 and (CS 235 or CIS 240 or CS 236 or CS 255).

 This course helps students develop a significant software project while combining previously learned software development skills with contemporary technologies.
 Students should work within a team to communicate, plan and implement a software application.
 Proper interviewing and job searching techniques are also explored.
-4 hrs. lecture/wk.

-CIS 270 Information Systems Internship\ (3 Hours)
+CIS 270 Information Systems Internship (3 Hours)

-Prerequisites: Department approval and any of the following courses: CS 236 or CS 250 or CS 255 or CIS 235 or CIS 240 or CIS 244.
+Prerequisites : Department appoval and (CS 235 or CS 236 or CS 250 or CS 255 or CIS 240).